rharcosta/rharcosta/README.md

  ## 😂 Fun facts about me:
   - I love cold 🥶
   - I don't have any freshness for food 🍔
-  - I love my parents, my family, my friends and my parrot.
+  - I love my family, my friends and my parrot.
 By the way I love birds 🦜
-  - My biggest dream are having my own family, making a difference through my professional success and discover the world 🌍
+  - My biggest dreams are to have my own family, make a difference through my professional success and discover the world 🌍